What the BEC Does

 While we’ve discussed that a BEC allows for the use of a single battery in a robot, the RoboClaw can also utilize a second battery, known as a logic battery.
 A logic battery provides an independent source of power for the onboard BEC.
 It ensures that the RoboClaw logic and accessories will always have a stable source of power and not suffer from brownouts and other power interruptions.
-Brownouts can occur when motor driven by the RoboClaw are under heavy load or when motors make sudden direction changes at high speed.
+Brownouts can occur when motors driven by the RoboClaw are under heavy load or when motors make sudden direction changes at high speed.
 A logic battery is recommended when the primary power source for the board will be heavily loaded down by the motors.
 On the RoboClaw board there is a pin header for connecting the logic battery.
 The same voltage ratings that apply for the primary power source also apply to the logic battery.

 |RoboClaw Model||BEC Rating||Logic Battery Minimum||Logic Battery Maximum|

 |RoboClaw Solo 60A||1.2A||6V||34V|